Thomas Blenerhasset: Life

 He was a younger son of William Blenerhasset of Horsford Park, near Norwich, who died in 1598.
 He was probably born about 1550, and was, according to his own account, educated at Cambridge without taking a degree.
 It is thought that he probably entered Trinity Hall, in 1564.

 Blenerhasset subsequently entered the army, and was stationed for some years as captain at Guernsey Castle.
 He took service in Ireland in the reign of Elizabeth I, and commanded an ill-equipped militia unit in the defence of Munster.
 In 1610 he was one of the undertakers for the plantation of Ulster.
-In 1611 he received 2,000 acres at Clancally (barony of Clankelly) in Fermanagh, and in 1612 he, with 39 others, appealed to the lord-deputy, Sir Arthur Chichester, to grant them jointly a part of Sligo, 60,000 acres in Fermanagh, and some neighbouring territory, on their undertaking to expend £40,000 on the land, and to settle on it 1,000 "able men".
+In 1611 he received 2,000 acres at Clancally (barony of Clankelly) in Fermanagh, and in 1612 he, with 39 others, appealed to the lord-deputy, Sir Arthur Chichester, to grant them jointly a part of County Sligo, 60,000 acres in Fermanagh, and some neighbouring territory, on their undertaking to expend £40,000 on the land, and to settle on it 1,000 "able men".
 With his signature to this appeal Blenerhasset describes himself as of Horsford, Norfolk.

 The 1618 survey by Nicholas Pynnar reported that Blenerhasset had founded a village at Ederney.
 He built Castlehasset on Lough Erne, a stone house and bawn known later as Crevenish Castle; and died there on 11 March 1624.
 That year, he was stated to own the barony of "Lurge" (Lurg) and two proportions of "Eddernagh" (Edernagh) and Tullenageane in Fermanagh.
 Settlements at Ederney and Kesh developed on the latter holdings.